punjab/benchmark-terraformer/README.md

 ```
 bundle install
+rake benchmark     # generates benchmark chart for objects increasing linearly
-rake benchmark
+rake benchmark_exp # generates benchmark chart for objects increasing exponentially
 ```

-Then view the raw data in data/results.json, and view the rendered charts in data/chart.html.
+Then view the raw JSON data and rendered charts in `data/`.

 ## How does it work?